MattCardona/MovieDB/readme.md

 Motivation
 =================
 Wanted to learn more on how to build a MERN stack app, best way to learn is to build something.
-No need for me to use MongoDB.
+No need for me to use MongoDB in this project.

 Tech/Frameworks used
 ==================